 Smoking and pregnancy

 Women known to be smokers at the time of delivery are defined as pregnant women who reported smoking (at all) at the time of delivery.
 Women known to be non-smokers at the time of delivery are defined as pregnant women who reported smoking no cigarettes (at all) at the time of delivery.
-This count does not include women whose smoking status is not known (which is collected separately), or those who intend to give up smoking after delivery.
+This count does not include women whose smoking status is not known, or those who intend to give up smoking after delivery.
 Women whose smoking status was not known at the time of delivery are defined as those whose smoking status was not determined at the time of delivery for whatever reason.

 From April 2017, the methodology used to calculate the proportion of women smoking at the time of delivery changed to exclude women with an unknown smoking status from the denominator.
 Therefore, the percentage calculation for smokers/non-smokers excludes women with an unknown smoking status.
 Data for all years was updated to reflect this method.